hollisliu/iOS-Vision-Text-Detection-Demo/README.md

 Running this app requires at least Xcode 9 beta 1 and a physical device running iOS 11 beta 1

 ## Other Notes
 There is no OCR framework in the iOS SDK still.
-As a result a OCR engine is needed to recognize detected text content.
+As a result a seperate OCR engine is needed to recognize detected text content.